BroadbandForum/usp/specification/mtp/mqtt/index.md

 **R-MQTT.6** - USP Endpoints utilizing MQTT clients for message transport MUST send a `CONNECT` packet to the MQTT server to initiate the MQTT communications session.

 **R-MQTT.7** - USP Endpoints with a configured MQTT User Name and Password for use with this MQTT server MUST include these in the MQTT `CONNECT` packet.
-If the `.MQTT.Client.{i}.Username` and `.MQTT.Client.{i}.Password` parameters are implemented in a USP Agent, these values (associated with this MQTT server) will be used for User Name and Password.
+The `.MQTT.Client.{i}.Username` and `.MQTT.Client.{i}.Password` parameters values (associated with this MQTT server) will be used for User Name and Password.

 **R-MQTT.8** - USP Endpoints MUST set the value of the `CONNECT` packet Client Identifier (ClientId) as follows: